-3.8.1 If, after lodging a statement of his or her interests, a Board member ceases to have an interest detailed in that statement, s/he is encouraged (but are not required to) lodge with the Chief of Staff a written statement giving the date on which the interest ceased.
+3.8.1 If, after lodging a statement of their interests, a Board member ceases to have an interest detailed in that statement, they are encouraged (but are not required to) lodge with the Chief of Staff a written statement giving the date on which the interest ceased.
 These statements will ensure that the Register is kept up to date at all times.